-A key issue is whether timing of childcare matters.
-In column (5), we decompose childcare use into that during the first year vs. that during the $2^{nd}$ through $5^{th}$ years.
-Here the estimates imply a substantial difference.
-At the mean of $\ln A_0$ , the estimated effect is +0.63% per quarter in the first year, and -0.90% per quarter in the $2^{nd}$ through $5^{th}$ years.
-Thus, it appears the maternal time input is more important for older children (i.e., those who are learning to read).
+A key issue is whether the timing of childcare matters.
+In column (5), we decompose childcare use into that during the first year vs. that during the 2nd through 5th years.
+Here, the estimates imply a substantial difference.
+At the mean of $\ln A_0$, the estimated effect is +0.63% per quarter in the first year, and -0.90% per quarter in the 2nd through 5th years (see Fig. 5).
+Thus, it appears that the maternal time input is more important for older children (i.e., those who are learning to read).
+51